SUMMARY

 Something shifted in agency time-tracking in 2026.
-Four independent industry publications, all documenting the same set of switching reasons across roughly Q1–Q2 of the year, point at the same underlying movement: the unbundled time-tracker is losing ground to consolidated workspaces, and the trigger isn't a single competitor — it's a combination of pricing changes, feature stagnation, and the integration cost of running multi-tool stacks.
+Four independent industry publications, all documenting the same set of switching reasons across roughly Q1–Q2 of the year, point at the same underlying movement: the unbundled time-tracker is losing ground to consolidated workspaces, and the trigger isn't a single competitor.
+It's a combination of pricing changes, feature stagnation, and the integration cost of running multi-tool stacks.

 This piece synthesises what those four sources documented, lays out where each switching reason holds and where it doesn't, and flags the open questions a deeper primary-research follow-up will need to answer.